Overview

 HPC Facilities and Expertise in Data Processing, Modelling, Simulation & Visualisation

 Monash researchers have access to a range of High-performance Computing (HPC) facilities to support complex data processing, modelling, simulation and visualisation tasks.
-These include the Monash HPC Cluster M3 (Previously MASSIVE), the MonARCH campus cluster, and Nectar Research Cloud.
+These include the Monash HPC Cluster M3 (Previously MASSIVE), and Nectar Research Cloud.

 In addition, Monash eResearch has partnered with Australia’s Tier 1 Supercomputing facilities — the National Computational Infrastructure (NCI) and the Pawsey Supercomputing Research Centre — to provide streamlined HPC access for Monash researchers.
 These partnerships should be seen as a complement to the National Computational Merit Allocation Scheme (NCMAS) which supports very large compute requests.